|

 daughter Rebecca Goble Bunton toward the end of his life.
 On

-the evening of March 2, 1929 Jacob got sick and went to bed and
+the evening of 02 Mar 1929, Jacob got sick, went to bed and

 Willie Goble Loftin's memories of her grandfather, Jacob Hedrick